s-ol/love2d-wheels/README.md

 -- your code here
 ```

-wheels and lua give you many functions to program with. here is a list:
+wheels and Lua give you many functions to program with. here is a list:

 ### `print(...)`
 print all arguments to the terminal.